PlayStation State of Play January 2024: All games shown

 Judas trailer

-From the makers of BioShock, a new first-person action game is on the way.
-And it certainly looks a hell of a lot like BioShock in several ways, inclluding the weaponry, bots, and ability to wield the elements with your hands. so no one is complaining.
+From the makers of BioShock, a new first-person action game called Judas is on the way.
+And it certainly looks a hell of a lot like BioShock in several ways, including the weaponry, bots, and ability to wield the elements with your hands, so no one is complaining.

 Metro Awakening reveal